 The Batona 50 is a point-to-point run along the entire length of the Batona Trail from Ong’s Hat to Bass River in the beautiful New Jersey Pine Barrens.
 The run is 53.4 miles in length, which is the full distance of the Batona Trail.
 We will also host a 50k option that ends at Batsto Village.
 The trail is marked with pink blazes and runs through vast tracts of the Pinelands National Reserve.

 The Pinelands is one of New Jersey’s most beautiful treasures and is home to many rare and endangered plants including swamp pink, pitcher plants, and many species of orchids.
 We are lucky to be able to explore such a beautiful landscape on foot (and in our home state!), so please stay on the trail to minimize our impact.
 Runners are also encouraged to report any illegal off-roading or illegal dumping to the State Park Police at 1-877-927-6337.

-The Batona 50 run will be held in the “Fat Ass” format: no fees, no frills, just 50 miles of open trail.
+The Batona 50 run is no fees, no frills–just 50 miles of open trail.
 The trail crosses various roads at different points along the way, and we will have car support at these locations.
 Click here for the mileage between aid stations and click here for a full-size map of the route.
-We will celebrate afterwards with some food and beer at Doyle’s Pour House in Tuckerton, NJ.

 50 Miler Results

 Big congrats to our 2016 finishers!
 We had 17 finishers complete the 50k and 21 finishers complete the 50 miler, with Mike Daigeaun and Sarah Slater setting new male and female FKTs!
 View the 2016 results on Ultra Signup.

 |2015 (37.5% finish rate)||2014 (18.2% finish rate)|

 |2.||David Castellani, 12:00:58||2.||Issy Nielson, 9:49:00|